 Evaluation of Abnormal Liver Function Tests in Pregnancy BETA

 Interactive clinical decision support for evaluating abnormal liver tests in pregnancy.
-This tool helps organize the differential for intrahepatic cholestasis of pregnancy (ICP), HELLP syndrome, acute fatty liver of pregnancy (AFLP), hyperemesis gravidarum, and important nonpregnancy causes such as viral hepatitis, biliary disease, ischemic injury, and drug-induced liver injury.
+This tool helps organize the differential for intrahepatic cholestasis of pregnancy (ICP), HELLP syndrome, acute fatty liver of pregnancy (AFLP), hyperemesis gravidarum, and important nonpregnancy causes such as viral hepatitis, biliary disease, ischemic injury, drug-induced liver injury, NAFLD / MASLD, alcohol-related disease, chronic hepatitis, autoimmune hepatitis, and gallstones.

 Calculator Inputs